CookieValueAnalysis/cookieslearning2024/README.md

 #### For macOS and Linux

-Install Hashcat through the package manager.
+Install Hashcat through the package manager:
     On macOS with Homebrew: brew install hashcat
     On Linux (Debian-based): sudo apt install hashcat